 Learn something new every day More Info... by email

 Clinical depression affects about 16% of the population and occurs among people of all races and socioeconomic backgrounds.
-Most cases are first diagnosed during the patient’s 20s, although clinical depression does occur among teens as well as older adults.
-More women than men are diagnosed with clinical depression, but some researchers believe this may simply be attributed to the fact that women are more likely to seek treatment for their condition.
+Most cases are first diagnosed during the patient’s 20s, although this condition does occur among teens as well as older adults.
+More women than men are diagnosed with depression, but some researchers believe this may simply be attributed to the fact that women are more likely to seek treatment for their condition.

 If left untreated, clinical depression increases the risk of alcoholism and drug abuse.
 Untreated depression can also make it more difficult for people suffering from chronic illnesses such as heart disease or diabetes to manage their health care.
 In very serious cases, untreated depression can lead to suicide.

 Manic depression, also known as bipolar disorder, is sometimes confused with clinical depression.
 While both conditions involve feelings of sadness, a person suffering from manic depression will have alternative episodes of extreme euphoria.
 These erratic emotional changes present an entirely different set of challenges for patients in need of treatment.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!